inyong37/Study/_Computer/Hardware/Network.md

 A content delivery network (CDN) refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.

+### _Scaling Up vs. Scaling Out_ | [Azure](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/scaling-out-vs-scaling-up/#overview) | [Blog (KR)](https://tecoble.techcourse.co.kr/post/2021-10-12-scale-up-scale-out/)

+### _Scale Up_

+Vertical scaling, or scaling up or down, where you increase or decrease computing power or databases as needed-either by changing performance levels or by using elastic database pools to automatically adjust to your workload demands.

+When:
+- Workloads are hitting some performance limit such as CPU or I/O limits.
+- Need to quickly react to fix performance issues that can't be solved with classic database optimization.
+- Need a solution that allows you to change service tiers to adapt to changing latency requirements.

+### _Scale Out_

+Horizontal scaling, or scaling out or in, where you add more databases or divide your large database into smaller nodes, using a data partitioning approach called sharding, which can be managed faster and more easily across servers.

+When:
+- Geo-distributed applications where every app should access part of the data in the region.
+- Each app will access only the shard associated to that region without affecting other shards.
+- A global sharding scenario-such as load balancing-where you have a large number of geo-distributed clients that insert data in their own dedicated shards.
+- Maxed out your performance requirements, even in the highest performance tiers of your service, or if your data cannot fit into a single database.

 ---

 ## *Distributed Computing* | [WiKi](https://en.wikipedia.org/wiki/Distributed_computing)